RMLatDIBRIS/RMLatDIBRIS.github.io/rml.md

 ### Derived operators and monitor verdicts

-The monitor generated from an **RML** specification emits verdicts in a 4-valued logic for any event:
+Any time it gets a new event, the monitor generated from an **RML** specification emits a verdict in a 4-valued logic:
 - **True**: the event trace monitored so far is correct, and any continuation will be correct as well;
 - **Possibly true**: the event trace monitored so far is correct, but some of its continuations are not correct;
 - **Possibly false**: the event trace monitored so far is not correct, but some of its continuations are correct;
 - **False**: the event trace monitored so far is not correct, and any continuation will be incorrect as well.

-The first and last values are called *conclusive* since in those cases no other monitoring is required to decide whether the execution is correct or not; the others are *inconclusive* and require the monitor to keep running.
+The first and last values are called *conclusive* since in those cases no other monitoring is required to decide whether the **SUS** is correct or not; the others are *inconclusive* and require the monitor to keep running.